birchpoplar/saasops/README.md

 # SaaS Analyzer

-Track Customers, Contracts, Revenue Segments and Invoices for SaaS finance and revenue metrics administration.
+Track Customers, Contracts, Revenue Segments and Invoices for SaaS finance administration.
+Generates recognized revenue, MRR, ARR and associated metrics for chosen time period.
+Output tables and charts to terminal or export to XLSX or PPTX.

 ## Setting up Postgres DB